-To be considered for admission to the Bachelor of Science in Nursing program, with advanced standing, applicants must have a completed bachelor's degree or significant progress (minimum of 48 university transferable credits) toward a degree in another field of study.
+To be considered for admission to the Bachelor of Science in Nursing program, with advanced standing, applicants must have a completed bachelor's degree or significant progress (minimum of 48 non-nursing university transferable credits) toward a degree in another field of study.
 Note: Applied degrees will be considered on case-by-case basis.
 In this accelerated program, students enter at a level equivalent to that of third-year university and complete 81 nursing credits in five consecutive terms.
 Because of limitations in clinical placements and resources, enrolment is limited.

 The following courses are required: